uozuAho/python_boilerplate/readme.md

 - debug a test
 - run & debug the cli module

+Note that the packages under pboil aren't intended to be deployed independently.
+I don't know how package publishing/deployment works.

 ```sh
 python -m venv .venv  # if you've just cloned the repo
 . .venv/Scripts/activate